hoangviet2796/hoangviet2796/README.md

 - 👋 Hi, I’m @Hoang Viet
-- 🌱 I’m currently learning HTML,CSS, hope u guys like my repository.
+- 🌱 I’m a Software Developer and highly passion of technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m now jump on learning AWS and want to become a expert of Solution Architect

 ![alt text](https://www.codewars.com/users/hoangviet2796/badges/large)
 <!---